"The good building is not one that

 March 1988, a week after purchasing the Hubert Savage bungalow |

-My initial feeling on seeing the house for the first time was relief.
+My initial feeling on seeing the house for the first time was one of relief.
 A glance up from road-level showed an intact front exterior - no obvious signs of dilapidation, no unsympathetic expansions.
-Just an elegant verandah with tall stone piers, perched high on folds of rock, beckoning me to take a closer look.
-Emboldened, I set off to join a gaggle of prospective buyers busy poring over what the ad in Real Estate Victoria called a '1920 character residence.'
+Just an elegant verandah with tall stone piers, perched high on folds of bedrock, beckoning me to take a closer look.
+Emboldened, I set off to join a gaggle of prospective buyers busy poring over what the ad in Real Estate Victoria termed a '1920 character residence.'

 A house ensconced in the landscape, rooted to its site with stone |